Project Description

 These changes aim to make it easier for homeowners to add extra living spaces, while ensuring neighbourhoods have clear rules and adequate parking.
 See the proposed bylaw at www.airdrie.ca/accessorysuites

 Any feedback received from Council on June 18 has also being considered for recommended updates to the Land Use Bylaw regulations.
-These updates will be presented to Council at a public hearing for deliberation and decision on December 17,2024.
-Stay tuned for more updates!
+These updates were presented to Council at a public hearing for deliberation and decision on December 17,2024.

 Learn more